mycarneedsthis.com

 Safety (NHTSA Stars)

 Overall star rating from NHTSA crash testing.
-Vehicles with a 5-star overall rating receive the full 25 points.
+Higher star ratings contribute more to the final score.
 Ratings are sourced directly from the National Highway Traffic Safety Administration.

 Fuel Efficiency (EPA MPG)